The-Duchess/CAT-Scheduler/README.md

 an additional piece of notice will be present in the repo that instructs people viewing this source what the licensing restrictions are.

+# Database Setup

+Make a copy of the file Templates/fidoconfig.ini and place it in the root of the repository.
+Change the values under "[database]" to the connection details of your database.
+Make sure you set the files permissions to 644.